Ooww... Er Misses..... Now-then!!!

 I did once consider changing a timing belt, but I came to my senses and wimped-out when I realised how fiddly it could be.
 And let's face it, timing belts never needed changing in those days.

 Perception: I had, and I speculate most non-kit'ers have the impression that a kit-car is not a real car.
 The production-line family runabout being perpetually evolved and being perpetually advertised as having increased reliability, greater mpg (or km/l if you've gone metric,) has the carbon footprint of a weasel and is the most comfortable and exciting away-from-home experience you can have.
-But as a kit-car can be as technologically retarded and as uncomfortable and as costly as the builder wants, the perception is in the eye of the beholder.
+But as a kit-car can be as technologically retarded and as uncomfortable or as costly as the builder wants, the perception is in the eye of the beholder.

 Question: Is a kit-car built or assembled?
 Hmmm...
-An interesting question, and I know many a discussion has taken place on driveways, in garages, at kit-car shows and in every imbibing emporium up and down the land; the outcome being relative with little unequivocal evidence to support or contradict the conclusions.
+An interesting question, and I know many a discussion has taken place on driveways, in garages, at kit-car shows, and in every imbibing emporium up and down the land; the outcome being relative with little unequivocal evidence to support or contradict the conclusions.

-We could even discuss the dubiousness of the term "kit-car"....
+We could even discuss the dubiousness of the term "kit-car"...
 From what I've discovered, and in my humble opinion, the vast majority of kit-cars don't come in kit form.
 They come in modules or compilations of carefully and lovingly selected components.
 I guess the more correct term is "Component-Car"

 So... when is a kit-car a "kit-car"?
 Answer: when its come in a box.